 How do I raise a claim on my car insurance?

-If you find yourself in the unfortunate position where you need to make a claim on your car insurance policy you will need to contact your insurer within 24 hours of the accident and provide them with the following information:
+if you have an accident, even if you do not wish to raise a claim, you do still need to make your insurance provider aware.
+If you find yourself in the unfortunate position where you need to make a claim on your car insurance policy you will need to contact your insurance provider within 24 hours of the accident and provide them with the following information:

-- Your full name, address, date of birth and policy number (also any other security question info that you have noted with your insurer)
+- Your full name, address, date of birth and policy number (also any other security question info that you have noted with your insurance provider)

 - The time, date and address of the accident

-- The full names and contact details of the other involved parties as well as a note of their insurers
+- The full names and contact details of the other involved parties as well as a note of their insurance providers

 - Full details of the accident including contact details of any witnesses, the weather and road conditions

-You must provide your insurer with an accurate picture and all of the facts of the accident that you are aware of.
+You must provide your insurance provider with an accurate picture and all of the facts of the accident that you are aware of.
 Withholding information or telling the story incorrectly could result in your claim not being paid or, even worse, you could be charged with insurance fraud.

 What will happen after I raise a claim on my car insurance?

-Once you have raised a claim with your car insurer, they will take all of the information provided away with them and assess the claim with the other involved party.
+Once you have raised a claim with your car insurance provider, they will take all of the information provided away with them and assess the claim with the other involved party.

 You should expect to wait a while before you hear back about your claim.
 It’s never a straightforward process as evidence needs to be collected from both sides and liability accepted.

-If your car was damaged as a result of the accident, your car insurer will either send out a claims assessor to you or you will be asked to deliver your vehicle to a specific garage to have the damage assessed.
+If your car was damaged as a result of the accident, your car insurance provider will either send out a claims assessor to you or you will be asked to deliver your vehicle to a specific garage to have the damage assessed.
 You will then be given a list of approved garages who will fix your car.
-Do not get your car fixed before it has been assessed by your insurer, this will invalidate the claim.
+Do not get your car fixed before it has been assessed by your insurance provider, this will invalidate the claim.

 If your vehicle is written off, your car insurance claim will either pay out a sum equal to the vehicles value before it was damaged, pay out an agreed value, although this is more likely for classic car insurance.
-Some insurers may even reimburse the cost of a new vehicle if your vehicle is less than 12 months old.
-Timescales will be provided by your insurer and depending on your policy, a courtesy car may be provided, you will need to check this with your insurer when you call to raise the claim.
+Some insurance providers may even reimburse the cost of a new vehicle if your vehicle is less than 12 months old.
+Timescales will be provided by your insurance provider and depending on your policy, a courtesy car may be provided, you will need to check this with your insurance provider when you call to raise the claim.

 Do I need to pay my excess if the claim wasn’t my fault?